Hull–Rust–Mahoning Open Pit Iron Mine: History

-188 buildings ranging in size from small family homes to the large Colonial Hotel were moved by Hibbing's residents using horses, farm tractors, and a steam crawler provided by the mining company.
+A total of 188 buildings ranging in size from small family homes to the large Colonial Hotel were moved by Hibbing's residents using horses, farm tractors, and a steam crawler provided by the mining company.
 To move all of the buildings, they gradually placed logs underneath the structures and secured them with steel cables.
 They then rolled the buildings to their new location on specially constructed wooden rails.
 If the building was too large, they cut it into two or three pieces and moved each separately.
 If it was too tall, they removed the chimney or had a worker stand on the roof with a long stick to lift up electrical lines as it passed underneath.

 The Oliver Mining Company also funded the construction of new buildings and services in the new townsite, such as the Androy Hotel, Hibbing City Hall, and Hibbing High School, sewage, and electric lines.

 While the moving of Hibbing succeeded in dramatically shifting the focal point of the town, houses and other buildings remained close to what became known as North Hibbing.
 In 1935, the mining company decided that they needed to mine that land as well.
 At that point, they did not attempt to move the remaining houses.
 Instead, they tore them down, paying their owners just a fraction of their value.

 Since ore shipments began in 1895, over 1.4 billion tons of waste material and 800 million tons of iron ore have been removed from the 2000 acre mine site.

 The mine was listed as a National Historic Landmark and added to the National Register of Historic Places on November 13, 1966.
 It was listed for its national significance in the themes of commerce and industry.

 Present operation

 Since 1976, the mine has been operated by Hibbing Taconite Company (HibTac for short).
 Iron-bearing taconite pellets are produced at the rate of 8.2 million tons annually (not counting tailings, waste rock, or overburden).
 Hibbing Taconite was initially managed by Pickands Mather on behalf of owners Bethlehem Steel and Stelco.
-The company is currently managed by Cleveland-Cliffs Inc., with ownership divided between Cleveland-Cliffs (85.3%), and U.S. Steel (14.7%).
+ArcelorMittal assumed the role of a managing partner in August 2019.
+On September 28, 2020, ArcelorMittal sold its U.S. business to Cleveland-Cliffs Inc. for about $1.4 billion.
+As of 2021 the company is managed by Cleveland-Cliffs, with ownership divided between Cleveland-Cliffs (85.3%), and U.S. Steel (14.7%).